metadatacenter/cedar-manual/docs/_sections/a2/5_advanced_searching_search_fields.md

 This section contains some examples of the query syntax that can be used to find CEDAR artifacts by field name and/or value.

-<h1>Finding template instances by field name and/or field value</h1>
+<h1>Finding metadata instances by field name and/or field value</h1>

-Suppose the following template instance:
+Suppose the following metadata instance:

 ![](https://github.com/metadatacenter/cedar-manual/raw/master/docs/assets/imgs/field_search_example_1.png){:height="100%" width="100%"}